affinidi/reference-app-portable-reputation/README.md

 Portable reputation app allows you to import your data from data providers like Github, Steam, LinkedIn, Medium, etc. and store it as a verifiable credential in your wallet.

-You can then share this credential with anyone and they'll be able to verify its validity without ever accessing these data providers again.
+You can then share this credential with anyone, who can then verify its validity without ever accessing these data providers again.

 ## Getting started